-I am a doctoral student at the University of New Mexico and whose interests lie at the intersection of macroecology and macroevolution.
-My work focuses on large scale trends in organismal metabolism.
+I am a doctoral candidate at the University of New Mexico and whose interests lie at the intersection of macroecology and macroevolution.
+My work focuses on large scale trends and mechanisms in organismal metabolism.
 In particular, I am interested in how energy drives competition and community structure today and throughout the Phanerozoic.
 Since energy affects all life, I have the good fortune to study many varieties of organisms and systems – from dinosaur energetics to competition for forest light.

 You can learn more about my research on dinosaur metabolism here: